plausible/website/_posts/2021-05-10-page-experience-update-core-web-vitals-and-how-to-keep-your-site-lightweight.md

 There are three brand-new Core Web Vitals benchmarks within the page experience signals and these will start rolling out as a part of the Google ranking algorithm beginning in mid-June 2021 and will be fully in place by the end of August 2021.

 Your individual pages will get a label of either "Good", "Needs Improvement" or "Poor" for each of the Core Web Vitals.
-If your site meets the minimum threshold (score "Good") for all the Core Web Vitals, it could get a potential search ranking boost and more traffic from Google's search results.
+If your site meets the minimum threshold (score "Good") for all the Core Web Vitals, it could get a potential SEO ranking boost and more traffic from Google's search results.

 ## What sites may be at risk?